Brandon Crawford Player Props: Giants vs. Tigers

 Brandon Crawford At The Plate

-- Crawford is hitting .205 with a double, two home runs and five walks.
+- Crawford is hitting .186 with a double, two home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.